nathanjent/ticmap2tmx/README.md

 TIC-80 users would understand.
 I also wanted to update it to work with recent versions of TIC-80 and Tiled applications.

+## Install

+Clone the repository and install with LuaRocks.

+    luarocks make

 ## Convert from TIC-80 Map to Tiled TMX

 From TIC-80 export your map data.

     export map mytic80.map

-With Lua and xml2lua library installed run the following Lua script.
-(I might create a LuaRocks module for this later)
+Run the installed rock.

-    lua ticmap2tmx.lua mytic80.map mytic80.tmx
+    ticmap2tmx mytic80.map mytic80.tmx

 ## Convert from Tiled TMX to TIC-80 Map